An isogeometric finite element formulation for boundary and shell viscoelasticity based on a multiplicative surface deformation split: Numerical examples

-\figref{numExViscSurfaceViscoelasticityDeformedStates} shows the deformed geometry at $t=1\,T_0$ for different values of $\eta_\mrs$, $\gamma_0$ and $\hat\gamma_0$.
-Energetically, a sphere is the optimal geometry for a constant surface tension.
+\figref{numExViscSurfaceViscoelasticityDeformedStates} shows the deformed geometry at $t_\mathrm{end}$ for different values of $\gamma_0$ and fixed $\eta_\mrs=1\,\tilde{\Lambda}_0\,L_0\,T_0$.
+Energetically, a sphere is the optimal geometry for constant surface tension.
 Thus, for larger prescribed surface tension, the bulk deforms more into a spherical shape.
 Due to the stiffness of the bulk material, not a perfect sphere is obtained, but the sharp edges and corners are smoothed out.

-The displacement norm $\norm{\bu}_2=\norm{\bx-\bX}_2$ over time is shown in \figref{numExViscSurfaceViscoelasticityDisplacementEtas} for different values of the in-plane shear viscosity $\eta_\mrs$ and fixed $\gamma_0=\hat\gamma_0=20\,\tilde{K}_0\,L_0$, and in \figref{numExViscSurfaceViscoelasticityDisplacementGamma} for different values of the surface tensions $\gamma_0$ and $\hat\gamma_0$ and fixed ratio $\eta_\mrs/\hat\gamma_0=1\,T_0$.
-For increasing $\eta_\mrs$, the viscoelastic surface needs more time to fully relax.
-Larger values of the surface tension lead to larger deformations.
-For the special case $\hat\gamma_0=0$, there will be no further deformation at $t>1\,T_0$, see the black line in \figref{numExViscSurfaceViscoelasticityDisplacementGamma}.
-In analogy, if $\gamma_0=0$, the stresses will fully relax depending on the ratio $\eta_\mrs/\hat\gamma_0$ and the cube will recover its initial shape, see the red dashed line in \figref{numExViscSurfaceViscoelasticityDisplacementGamma}.
+The displacement norm $\norm{\bu}_2=\norm{\bx-\bX}_2$ over time is plotted in \figref{numExViscSurfaceViscoelasticityDisplacementEtas} for different values of the in-plane shear viscosity $\eta_\mrs$ and fixed $\gamma_0=5\,\tilde{\Lambda}_0\,L_0$, and in \figref{numExViscSurfaceViscoelasticityDisplacementGamma} for different values of the surface tension $\gamma_0$ and fixed $\eta_\mrs=1\,\tilde{\Lambda}_0\,L_0\,T_0$. \figref{numExViscSurfaceViscoelasticityDisplacementEtas} shows creep behavior, which becomes more pronounced for increasing $\eta_\mrs$. \figref{numExViscSurfaceViscoelasticityDisplacementGamma} shows that larger values of the surface tension lead to larger deformations, see also \figref{numExViscSurfaceViscoelasticityDeformedStates}.